03 Jan Statewide business plan contest open online to vets, other entrepreneurs through Jan. 31

-MADISON – At a time when more veterans are expressing interest in becoming entrepreneurs, the 14th annual Wisconsin Governor’s Business Plan Contest is accepting entries online for the 2017 competition until 5 p.m.
-Tuesday, Jan.
-31, 2017.
+At a time when more veterans are expressing interest in becoming entrepreneurs, the 16th annual Wisconsin Governor’s Business Plan Contest is accepting entries online for the 2019 competition through 5 p.m.
+Thursday, Jan.
+31, 2019.

+Six veterans made it to the finalist rounds of the Governor’s Business Plan Contest in 2017 and 2018.
 In 2016, a Madison-area startup formed by a U.S. Air Force veteran placed first in the Information Technology category of the statewide contest.
-Nick Mastronardi, a former Air Force officer who also worked as a senior economist for the President’s Council of Economic Advisers and for Amazon, launched POLCO as a civic engagement platform.
+Nick Mastronardi, a former Air Force officer, launched POLCO as a civic engagement platform.

 The contest is designed to encourage entrepreneurs in the startup stage of tech-based businesses in Wisconsin.
 The contest links up-and-coming entrepreneurs with a statewide network of community resources, expert advice and mentoring, management talent and possible sources of capital.